The 20 Best Potassium-Aggravated Myotonia Doctors Near Me in Boston, MA

 Offers Telehealth

-Christopher Doughty is a Neurologist in Boston, Massachusetts.
+Christopher Doughty is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Doughty is rated as an Experienced provider by MediFind in the treatment of Potassium-Aggravated Myotonia.
-His top areas of expertise are Myasthenia Gravis, Peripheral Neuropathy, Thyrotoxic Periodic Paralysis, Transmyocardial Revascularization, and Stent Placement.
-Dr. Doughty is currently accepting new patients.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Peripheral Neuropathy, Hyperkalemic Periodic Paralysis, Stent Placement, and Transmyocardial Revascularization.

 Experienced in Potassium-Aggravated Myotonia